refactorized/resume/README.txt

 Marriott __________________________________________________ Front End Developer ____________________ Feb 2013 - Dec 2013

-- Enhanced and maintained critical-path portions of the International reservations website
+- Enhanced and maintained critical-path portions of the international reservations website
 - Leveraged multivariate and interview-based user testing to define and verify development goals
 - Worked closely with design team to ideate, prototype and execute UX concepts
 - Assembled a collaborative, Node JS cloud-based toolchain to facilitate rapid UI/UX prototyping